 Teacher qualification and certification requirements

-Teachers employed in permanent positions in kindergartens have a recognised teaching qualification, and full or provisional teacher registration certification or certification subject to confirmation, approved by the Education Council of Aotearoa New Zealand.
+Teachers employed in permanent positions in kindergartens have a recognised teaching qualification, and full or provisional teacher registration certification or certification subject to confirmation, approved by the Teaching Council of Aotearoa New Zealand.
 Teachers must hold a current practising certificate to certify they are suitable and fit to teach, which is renewed every three years.

 The teaching qualification is a three or four-year degree or its equivalent, or a post-graduate degree.
 If you are unsure about your qualification status, check with the organisation you completed your teacher education programme with or contact the New Zealand Qualifications Authority for an assessment.
-If you need further information on teacher certification contact the Education Council.
+If you need further information on teacher certification contact the Teaching Council.
 Kindergarten associations provide comprehensive induction and mentoring programmes for all newly qualified teachers, overseen by professional leadership teams (senior teachers) employed by each association.

 Training to be a teacher

 There are many providers in New Zealand offering a range of teacher education programmes.
 Programmes may be campus-based, on-line or in-centre (where you are employed as a staff member while you are studying to become a teacher) – or a mix.
 In kindergarten, teachers employed in a permanent position will have graduated from a teacher education programme.
 For more information on providers and programmes, go to TeachNZ.

 A number of associations employ administrative staff, teacher aides and other non-teaching support staff to work as part of the kindergarten team.
 These positions are usually part-time and may be for a fixed term or on a casual basis.
 Some association offices may also employ specialist advisors such as kaiwhakahaere or speech language therapists, and finance, property and human resources specialists.
 Vacancies for these positions are usually on association websites.